Deucravacitinib and orelabrutinib show promising results for Lupus patients

 The Phase 3 data was disappointing: “The results are not positive enough for that to move forward,” he said, adding that “the transition from a successful Phase 2 to a successful Phase 3 is challenging, and many products have failed.” “.

-Morand added: “It’s a very exciting time to be in the investigation of the lupus, and there is a lot of optimism about the future.
+Morand added: “It’s a very exciting time to be in the investigation of the lupus, and there is a lot of optimism regarding the future.
 But when I go back to my clinic tomorrow, I treat my patients exactly the same as last week and last year.”

 It remains to be seen if the deucravacitinib will deliver on its initial promise, but is off to an impressive start.
 A positive aspect for patients is that it is an oral drug, with the potential to improve access to treatment throughout the world, where receiving infusions can be a problem.